PythiaUF/Triya-UF-OSC-Docs/docs/guides/main_py_discord_bot.md

 from interactions import Client, Intents, listen, slash_command, SlashContext from dotenv import load_dotenv

-load_dotenv()  # load the .env file
+load_dotenv()  # load the .env file (1)

-bot = Client(intents=Intents.DEFAULT)
-# intents are what events we want to receive from discord, `DEFAULT` is usually fine
+# intents are what events we want to receive from
+# discord, `DEFAULT` is usually fine
+bot = Client(intents=Intents.DEFAULT) # (2)!

-@listen()  # this decorator tells interactions.py that it needs to listen for the corresponding event, and run this coroutine async def on_ready():
+# this decorator tells interactions.py that it needs to listen for
+# the corresponding event, and run this coroutine(6) when it happens (3)
+@listen()
+async def on_ready():
     # This event is called when the bot is ready to respond to commands
     print("Ready")
     print(f"This bot is owned by {bot.owner}")

-@slash_command()  # this decorator tells interactions.py to make a slash command with the corresponding name async def ping(ctx: SlashContext):
+# this decorator tells interactions.py to make a slash command with the
+# corresponding name (4)
+@slash_command()
+async def ping(ctx: SlashContext):
-    # slash commands are always passed a SlashContext object, used to actually respond to the command
+    # slash commands are always passed a SlashContext object,
+    # used to actually respond to the command

-    await ctx.send("Pong!")  # send a message to the channel the command was used in
+    # send a message to the channel the command was used in
+    await ctx.send("Pong!")

+# the rest of this is just boilerplate code to start the bot (5)
 async def main():
     bot.load_extensions("exts")
     await bot.astart(os.environ["BOT_TOKEN"])

 if __name__ == "__main__":
     with contextlib.suppress(KeyboardInterrupt):
         asyncio.run(main())
 ```

+1. See [Dotenv and Environmental Variables](#dotenv-and-environmental-variables) for more information.
+2. See [Client and a Touch of interactions.py](#client-and-a-touch-of-interactionspy) for more information.
+3. See [listen() and Events](#listen-and-events) for more information.
+4. See [Slash Commands](#slash-commands) for more information.
+5. See [The Rest of the Code](#the-rest-of-the-code) for more information.
+6. A coroutine is a fancy type of function that allows you to use `await` in Python code.
+You don't need to worry about it too much, but if you see `async def` instead of `def`, that's what it means.

 ## Dotenv and Environmental Variables
 Skipping over the imports (they're just imports, nothing too important, they're just pieces of code from other people that we're using), let's explain the first line of proper code: `load_dotenv()`